SibonayK/AzureFilesBackupToAnotherFileShare/README.md

 # AzCopy based Azure Files Backup To Another FileShare

 Many Azure Files customers who service, choose to implement a backup solution to another file share to be able to recover from unintended changes or deletions to their file systems.
-Azure Bakup solution today, is snapshot based.
-Which means that it will store data in same file share.
+The current solution implemented by Azure Backup is snapshot based, which means that it will store data in same file share.
 This solution will enable you to create your own easy backup solution that automatically creates incremental backups of an Azure Files system on a customer-defined schedule.
 This webpage provides an overview of the Azure Files AzCopy based backup solution's design and functionality.

 ## Solution overview